GRP ISO Open Mesh GRATING for a Ferry Pontoon

 - Available in a range of colours

-The GRP grating was required to provide stability to the vehicles and goods that were to be placed on the pontoon.
+The GRP grating was required to provide stability to the vehicles and goods that were to be placed on the marine pontoon.
 The pontoon and steel frame was assembled in the Pontoon Works yard prior to galvanising and measured to ensure that the correct size of GRP grating was ordered.

 GripClad provided GRP ISO panels, which were cut down to order for this ferry pontoon.
 We worked very closely with Pontoon Works to ensure everything was supplied and delivered in a timely manner.